kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 kvstoreDictAddRaw(db->expires, slot, kv, NULL);
 ```

-If attaching expiry metadata reallocates the object, Redis updates the `keys` index before inserting into `expires`, so both indexes refer to one current `kvobj` identity.
+If attaching expiry metadata reallocates the object, Redis updates `keys` before inserting into `expires`, so both indexes refer to one current `kvobj`.

-#### 1.1.7 Lookup and insertion
+#### 1.1.8 Lookup and insertion

 Read path: